WEB SITES

 The stained glass window image at the left of sun / sky / birds / shield rock / lake / river / canoe on shore was created by artist, canoeist, handyman and friend Lee Paulson.

-WILDS web author D R Kurt is interested in wilderness, Moving Water (whitewater) and Lake Water canoeing, kayaking, cross-country skiing, snowshoeing, walking, biking, hiking, backpacking, gardening, dragon boat racing, teaching canoeing, dogs, mushrooming and botanizing when not webbing.
+WILDS web author D R Kurt is interested in wilderness, Moving Water (whitewater) and Lake Water canoeing, kayaking, cross-country skiing, snowshoeing, walking, biking, hiking, backpacking, gardening, dragon boat racing steering, teaching canoeing, dogs, mushrooming and botanizing when not webbing.
 So come back to find new pages on these and other topics.

 TOP OF PAGE